lpic2book/src/docs/lpic2.208.1.md

 effort, will always remain a trade off.

--   `Listen` can be used to specify the IP addresses and ports to which ApacheListen an Apache listener should be opened in order to serve the configured content.
+-   `Listen` can be used to specify the IP addresses and ports to which an Apache listener should be opened in order to serve the configured content.

-The `<VirtualHost>` directive is the next step to create for each different ApacheVirtualHost webdomain you would like to serve.
-The argument to the `<VirtualHost>` directive should be the same as the argument to the (pre-Apache 2.4) `NameVirtualHost` ApacheNameVirtualHost directive (i.e., an IP address or `*` for all addresses).
-Inside each `<VirtualHost>` block you will need, at minimum, a `ServerName` directive to designate which host is served and a ApacheServerName `DocumentRoot` directive to point out where in the filesystem the content for ApacheDocumentRoot that webdomain can be found.
+The `<VirtualHost>` directive is the next step to create for each different webdomain you would like to serve.
+The argument to the `<VirtualHost>` directive should be the same as the argument to the (pre-Apache 2.4) `NameVirtualHost` directive (i.e., an IP address or `*` for all addresses).
+Inside each `<VirtualHost>` block you will need, at minimum, a `ServerName` directive to designate which host is served and a `DocumentRoot` directive to point out where in the filesystem the content for that webdomain can be found.

 Suppose that both `www.domain.tld` and `www.otherdomain.tld` point to the IP address `111.22.33.44`.
 You could then add the following to